davetank/davetank.github.io/people/index.md

 **Diego Morales-Briones** - Diego is from Quito, Ecuador and began working on his Ph.D. in January of 2012.

-Diego is a graduate student in Biological Sciences working on the systematics, evolution, and adaptive radiation of the genus <i>Lachemilla</i> (Rosaceae) in Andean South America.
+Diego is a Biology graduate student working on the systematics, evolution, and adaptive radiation of the genus <i>Lachemilla</i> (Rosaceae) in the páramos of Andean South America.

 mora5394 [at] vandals.uidaho.edu; @dfmoralesb

 ![Sarah Jacobs]({{ site.url }}/images/bio-photo-Jacobs.jpg)
 {: .pull-right}

 **Sarah Jacobs** - Sarah is from Arkansas, but has been on the Palouse for several years - she completed a MS across the border at Washington State University working on the phylogeny of <i>Hydrangea</i>.
-Sarah joined the lab as a Ph.D. student in August of 2012.
+Sarah joined the lab as a Biology Ph.D. student in August of 2012.

 Sarah is working on species delimitation and diversification dynamics of several species complexes in <i>Castilleja</i> (Orobanchaceae).